wa1tnr/uno-q-aa/README.md

 Between 7 and 18 seconds wait after  `sudo poweroff`  is about right, before the system reboots on its own.  `sudo halt` does not exhibit this behavior (TODO verify that is the correct variation of the `shutdown -h now` suite of related commands).

-Wait less than 7 seconds: journactl log likely to b etruncated (system did not shut down all the way).
+Wait less than 7 seconds: journactl log likely to be truncated (system did not shut down all the way).

 Wait more than 18 seconds: reboot starts.

 Times are approximate.
-Target MCU (QRB2210) program unaffected - runs (possibly) uninterrupted (and indefinitely) after `sudo halt` is given.
+Target MCU (STM32U585) program unaffected - runs (possibly) uninterrupted (and indefinitely) after `sudo halt` is given.

-Various LED cycler toy programs demonstrate that adequately.
+Various LED cycler toy programs (running on the STM32U585 MCU) demonstrate that adequately.

-`adb  devices` on the host PC verifies the Linux side (QRB2210) did in fact change state - enough to cause the difference in response to `adb devices`.
+`adb  devices` on the host PC verifies the Linux side (QRB2210 MPU) did in fact change state (possibly: halt) enough to cause the difference in response to `adb devices`.

 end.